clausehound/clausehound-blog/content/blog/list-of-what-is-included/index.md

-Please review these terms carefully as they [are/will] be drafted into the [INSERT AGREEMENT].
+Please review these terms carefully as they [are / will] be drafted into the [INSERT AGREEMENT].